-Preparing for API Outages
+Prepare for API outages

-- Present a meaningful, user-friendly message to users
+• Present a meaningful, user-friendly message to users

-- Potentially reattempt the action after a given delay window
+• Potentially reattempt the action after a given delay window

 If the user has Autoreplay enabled, then the errored steps will be retried on a defined schedule.
 Only when all Autoreplay attempts have also failed will the Zap Run be assigned the “Stopped / Errored” status.

-If 95% of a Zap’s Runs in the last 7 days are assigned the “Stopped / Errored” status, the Zap will be paused automatically.
+If 95% of a Zap’s runs in the last 7 days are assigned the “Stopped / Errored” status, the Zap will be paused automatically.
 The Zap will not run again until the user manually enables it.

-Avoiding automatic Zap disablement
+2. Avoid automatic Zap disablement

-For example, if the API’s outage duration is known, you could catch HTTP503 responses during the afterResponse middleware and throw a ThrottledError
+This allows you to write a single script that applies across the entire integration to detect a specific error from the API, and act accordingly.
+For example, if the API’s outage duration is known, you could catch 503 responses during the afterResponse middleware and throw a ThrottledError like this:

 const yourAfterResponse = (resp) => {